-AR9100 Friction Modifier can be added to diesel and four stroke gasoline engine oil, as well as gear oil/ATF for gearboxes, differentials, transfer cases and hydraulic oils including power steering fluid.
+AR9100 Friction Modifier can be added to diesel and four stroke gasoline engine oil, as well as oil for manual transmissions, gearboxes, differentials, transfer cases and hydraulic oils including power steering fluid.

 For engines and limited slip differentials, we recommend using 1.2 oz of AR9100 per quart of oil and for all other applications we recommend using 3.2 oz of AR9100 per quart of oil.